 Choosing a shorter length may mean that your dog can go longer between haircuts and need less at-home maintenance, but coming in for Bath & Tidy appointments between haircuts helps to stay on top of nail trimming and ear cleaning and lets us check the skin and coat thoroughly for any problems.

 Regardless of length, all doodles will require at home brushing.
+(I recommend this brush!)
 We can advise you about the ideal frequency of brushing based on your pup’s style and coat type.
 Your home brushing routine should include a high quality slicker brush and a steel comb.
 Your dog must be brushed down to the skin, so use the brush to go through the coat layer by layer and then use the comb down to the skin to find any tangles your brush may have missed.
 If you find tangles or mats that cannot easily be removed with your brush, your pet requires professional attention as soon as possible.

 Bathing a tangled or matted coat will make tangles tighter.
 If you choose to bath your pet at home, choose a high quality pet shampoo and conditioner and be sure to always brush and comb your pet both before and after their bath as well as making sure they are completely dry!
 A long coated pup left damp CAN cause skin issues like hot spots, yeast, and bacterial infections.